 If you use a debit card, you might see authorization holds as charges on your online statement.
 These charges are automatically reversed by your financial institution.

-If you have questions about the way your financial institution handles authorization requests, contact their customer service department.
+If you have questions about the way your card handles authorization requests, contact your financial institution.